Who can get it

 You must contact us within 14 days of entering quarantine or self-isolation, or caring for someone who is.

-We consider you to have made contact if you do 1 of these to get a payment or concession card:
+We consider you to have made contact if you start a claim for one of these:

 - begin a claim using your Centrelink Online account